 The Licensee shall, should the Project remain, or be in Care and Maintenance, submit an updated estimate of total mine closure restoration liability, within twelve (12) months of entering Care and Maintenance and every three (3) years thereafter.

-The Licensee shall include, with the Plans submitted under PART J, Items 1, 2, 3 and 6 an updated estimate of the total mine closure restoration liability using the current version of RECLAIM, its equivalent or other similar method approved by the Board in writing, in accordance with principles of the INAC“Mine Site Reclamation Policy for Nunavut, 2002”
+The Licensee shall include, with the Plans submitted under PART J, Items 1, 2, 3 and 6 an updated estimate of the total mine closure restoration liability based on the requirements of the Act and Regulations..

 The Licensee shall review the Plans referred to in this Part as required by changes in operation and/or technology and modify the Plans accordingly.
 Revisions to the Plans should incorporate design changes and adaptive engineering required and implemented during Construction and reflect actual site conditions and monitoring results over the life of the Project.